AnteDev00/E-Student/README.md

 ## Note:
 The project was developed in RAD Studio - C++ Builder.
 Git and GitHub were not used.
 This is solely for code review purposes.

-All the source files are in separate branches!
+**All the Source files and Binary files are in separate branches!**

 ## Project Description